syncfusion-content/js-api-docs/api/js/ejReportViewer.md

 ### ajaxError
 {:#events:ajaxError}

-Fires when ajax request failed.
+Fires when the Ajax request is failed.

 <table class="params">
 <thead>